-First introduced in 2018’s “Elseworlds” Arrowverse crossover, Batwoman was arguably the sleeper hit of The CW’s most recent TV season.
+Batwoman was arguably the sleeper hit of The CW's last TV season.
 After a shaky start, Season 1 came into its own as a well-crafted and intriguing must-watch.
-With an early Season 2 renewal, it seemed Batwoman was finally hitting its stride.
+Season 2 was renewed early this year and it seemed Batwoman was finally hitting its stride.
 However, a few speed bumps threatened to bring things to a halt for a while.

 Due to Hollywood-wide production shutdowns, Batwoman Season 1 ended two episodes shy of its 22-episode order.
 However, the series’ unintended season finale still managed to introduce quite a few storylines that cleverly set up Season 2 and culminated in Alice’s successful transformation of Tommy Elliott, aka the villainous Hush, into none other than Bruce Wayne.

 Ruby Rose departed the series in mid-May, and Season 2 has since cast Javicia Leslie in her place as Batwoman — not to play Kate Kane, but an original character named Ryan Wilder.
 With Leslie's casting set and a story laid out, here's everything there is to know about Batwoman's sophomore season, including the anticipated release date and possible plot.

 When is the Batwoman Season 2 release date?

-Batwoman’s next season won’t premiere until January 2021.
-Typically, Season 2 would have launched in October, but The CW delayed its fall programming schedule due to the COVID-19 crisis.
+Batwoman’s next season will premiere on January 17, 2021.
+Typically, Season 2 would have launched in October, but The CW pushed back its fall programming schedule due to COVID-19 and the subsequent production delays.

 Which cast members returned in Batwoman Season 2?

 Other than Ruby Rose, every series regular from Season 1 — including Rachel Skarsten, Camrus Johnson, Meagan Tandy, Nicole Kang, and Dougray Scott — will return next season.